Sri-Sakthi-CB/React-Sandbox/Counter using State/README.md

 Using UseState() Hook, Counter Implementation is Done!!!

-This helps me to practice and understand the working of useState() Hook.
+This helped me to practice and understand the working of useState() Hook.

 ## ScreenShots: